 Who is on the Governing Body?

 The Governing Body is, with the exception of the Head Teacher and Staff Governor, made up from volunteers who represent different parts of our community.
-The Governing Body for Wilby C of E School is made up of two representatives from the Church – referred to as Foundation Governors, two members of the local community – referred to as Co-opted Governors, one Governor who is appointed by Suffolk County Council – referred to as the Local Authority Governor, the Head Teacher, one member of teaching staff – referred to as the Staff Governor, and four parent governors.
-From time to time other people are invited to join the Governing Body as associate members who provide advice and support to the Governing Body as required.
+The Governing Body for Wilby C of E School is made up of two representatives from the Church – referred to as Foundation Governors, two members of the local community – referred to as Community Governors, the Head Teacher, one member of teaching staff – referred to as the Staff Governor, two parent governors and up to four additional governors that bring their skills and value to the committee.

 Please read on to find out a little more about each of your Governors.